Simple consumer insolvency procedure

 The court determines the value of the consumer's movables or rights by a conclusion, based on a free assessment.
 The court may entrust the assessment to a bailiff or a court assessor, or a special expert.

-If the court establishes that the value of the consumer's assets realisable as the insolvency estate does not exceed 10,000 HRK, it will ex officio issue a decision on opening and closing simple consumer insolvency proceedings.
+If the court establishes that the value of the consumer's assets realisable as the insolvency estate does not exceed 1,327.23 EUR (10,000 HRK), it will ex officio issue a decision on initiating and completing simple consumer insolvency proceedings.

 In this case, the court will not appoint a trustee, nor set a period if scrutiny of debtor conduct, but will relieve the consumer of the remaining liabilities relating to the payment bases and creditors for whom the simple consumer insolvency proceedings have been initiated.

-If the court establishes that the value of the consumer's assets realisable as the insolvency estate exceeds 10,000 HRK, it will ex officio issue a decision on opening simple consumer insolvency proceedings and appoint a trustee.
+If the court establishes that the value of the consumer's assets realisable as the insolvency estate exceeds 1,327.23 EUR (10,000 HRK), it will ex officio issue a decision on initiating simple consumer insolvency proceedings and appoint a trustee.

 The lists of attorneys at law who can be appointed as trustees are posted on the e-bulletin board of the courts, at: https://e-oglasna.pravosudje.hr/?q=opcinski-sudovi

 If a consumer has permanent wages which are not garnished, the court will instruct the consumer to transfer a specific sum of the earnings to the account of the court in the period of 12 months from the date the decision on opening simple consumer insolvency proceedings becomes final and binding.
 The specific sum will be determined by the court by applying the enforcement law provision on the limitation of enforcement against permanent wages.